AI Agent Frameworks

 Q: I'm still confused just give me one option

-A: A great choice is to build your application in Semantic Kernel first and then use Azure AI Agent Service to deploy your agent.
+A: A great choice is to build your application in Semantic Kernel first and then use Foundry Agent Service to deploy your agent.
 This approach allows you to easily persist your agents while leveraging the power to build multi-agent systems in Semantic Kernel.
 Additionally, Semantic Kernel has a connector in AutoGen, making it easy to use both frameworks together.

 Integrate existing Azure ecosystem tools

 The answer is yes, you can integrate your existing Azure ecosystem tools directly with Azure AI Agent Service especially, this because it has been built to work seamlessly with other Azure services.
 You could for example integrate Bing, Azure AI Search, and Azure Functions.
-There's also deep integration with Azure AI Foundry.
+There's also deep integration with Microsoft Foundry.

 For AutoGen and Semantic Kernel, you can also integrate with Azure services, but it may require you to call the Azure services from your code.
 Another way to integrate is to use the Azure SDKs to interact with Azure services from your agents.
 Additionally, like was mentioned, you can use Azure AI Agent Service as an orchestrator for your agents built in AutoGen or Semantic Kernel which would give easy access to the Azure ecosystem.